Net Investment Income Tax (NIIT)

 A married couple with a net investment income of $240,000 and modified adjusted gross income of $350,000 will pay 3.8% on the lesser amount of the $240,000 of net investment income or $350,000 – $250,000 = $100,000 of modified adjusted gross income, yielding an NIIT of $100,000 × 3 .8% = $3,800.

-A taxpayer with children who earned income from interest, dividends, and capital gains that are reported on Form 8814, Parents' Election to Report Child's Interest and Dividends must include those amounts when calculating net investment income.
-Income that does not have to be included are amounts excluded from Form 1040 because of threshold amounts on Form 8814, which for 2015, was $1,050, and Alaska Permanent Fund Dividends.
+A taxpayer with children who earned income from interest, dividends, and capital gains reported on Form 8814, Parents' Election to Report Child's Interest and Dividends must include those amounts when calculating net investment income.
+Income that does not have to be included are amounts excluded from Form 1040 because of threshold amounts on Form 8814, which for 2019, was $1,100, and Alaska Permanent Fund Dividends.

-Also new for 2013 is an Additional Medicare Tax of 0.9% that applies to wages, compensation, and self-employment over applicable thresholds but it does not apply to income includable as net investment income.
+Enacted in 2013, an Additional Medicare Tax of 0.9% applies to wages, compensation, and self-employment over applicable thresholds but it does not apply to income includable as net investment income.

 When calculating estimated taxes, NIIT must be included in calculating what amounts must be paid to avoid underpayment penalties.
 However, the tax does not have to be withheld from wages, since an employer has no way of knowing what the employees earn from their investments.